The Wicker Man (film series): The Wrath of the Gods (unproduced)

-The Wrath of the Gods was a planned romantic black comedy film written and to have been directed by Hardy, and based on Twilight of the Gods, the final part of Richard Wagner's Ring Cycle.
-In this film, "the gods get their comeuppance."
-Hardy announced plans for a trilogy in a 2007 interview with The Guardian newspaper, though the first film in the trilogy, The Wicker Man, was originally made in 1973, 34 years before.
-The third film was originally intended to be set primarily in Iceland; however, Hardy decided that filming there would be too impractical, and rewrote the script, re-setting the story in Shetland, with some scenes to be shot in Los Angeles.
-Since Shetland has a largely Scandinavian folklore rather than Celtic, this allows the story to remain focused on Norse mythology.
+34 years after the first film, Hardy announced plans for a trilogy in a 2007 interview with The Guardian.
+The Wrath of the Gods was a planned romantic black comedy film written and to have been directed by Hardy.
+It was inspired by the Norse sagas, the last of which inspired theTwilight of the Gods, the final part of Richard Wagner's Ring Cycle, which this sequel sought to adapt to make this film.
+In the film, "the gods get their comeuppance."

 Production status of the third film in the trilogy is unknown given Hardy's death on 1 July 2016.

 Plot

+The film was set to be about an "international entertainment company" that builds a theme park on ideas from Norse mythology.

-The film is divided into two parts.
-The protagonists are a young couple, Siegfried and Brynne.
-Siegfried is handsome but "incredibly stupid", and he has been overtaken by his own hubris and sporting ability.
-Brynne loves him despite his flaws, and she succeeds in teaching him to make love in a "triumphal moment".
+The film is composed of two parts.

+The protagonists are a young couple, Siegfried, the hero, and Brynne, a Brunhilde.
+Siegfried is handsome but "incredibly stupid", and who has been overtaken by his own self-interest and sporting ability.
+Brynne loves him despite his flaws and succeeds in teaching him to make love.
+Another of the film's key characters is Brynne's father, a chief of police.
+He has a tragic romance with a middle-aged woman, who has been accused of murder in Canada.
+Hardy stated that the chief of police will have to turn her in because he is an honourable man.

 Hardy said that the film is ultimately about "what happens to the gods, not just to the people who are offering sacrifices to them.
 The gods themselves get sucked into the mêlée in the third film.
 I looked for a suitable carapace to put that in and the last act of the Ring cycle seems to work very well – and it allows me to mix full-blast Wagner."

-Another of the film's key characters is Brynne's father, a chief of police.
-He has a tragic romance with a middle-aged woman, who has been accused of murder in Canada.
-Hardy stated that the chief of police will have to turn her in because he is an honourable man.

 The main antagonist of The Wrath of the Gods is Mr Odin, a one-eyed Hollywood studio executive who decides to create a theme park based on the Norse sagas which originated in Iceland.